hotrannam/hotrannam.github.io/_posts/2020-08-16-use-envoy-as-an-edge-proxy-on-kubernetes.markdown

 category: posts
 ---

-In the first post of the Envoy series, I will go through how to use Envoy proxy as an API gateway for backend services which are deployed on Kubernetes.
+In this post, I will go through how to use Envoy proxy as an API gateway for backend services which are deployed on Kubernetes.

 First, I build a Docker image for Envoy proxy with a customized configuration.
 For the complete configuration, it can be found [here](https://github.com/hotrannam/k8s-dev/blob/master/edge-proxy/envoy.yaml).